rpellerin/rpellerin.github.io/content/farewell-kdenlive-hello-davinci-resolve-and-colors-explained.md

 - _CST_: Color Space Transform
 - _DWG_: DaVinci Wide Gamut
+- _RCM_: Resolve Color Management.
+A system designed to provide consistent color accuracy across different devices and formats.
+[This is a synonym for DaVinci Wide Gamut.](https://youtu.be/_EJ7lA0bSzo?t=248)
-- _ACES_: Academy Color Encoding System (an alternative to DWG)
+- _ACES_: Academy Color Encoding System (an alternative to DWG).
+[It is an industry standard color space, that works on multiple applications, unlike DWG that is DaVinci-exclusive.](https://youtu.be/AAeZKZ5feGA?t=428)
-- **Nit**: a unit of luminance, officially name "Candela per square metre".
+- _Nit_: a unit of luminance, officially name "Candela per square metre".
 In other words, a unit of measurement used to quantify the brightness of electronic displays.
 Other units that measure other aspects of light are Lumen and Lux.
-- **EOTF**: Electro-optical Transfer Function
+- _EOTF_: Electro-optical Transfer
+- _LUT_: Look-Up Table
+- _Display-referred color grading/workflow_: [grading manually based on what you observe on screen, without any knowledge about the input color space](https://youtu.be/CTAzjAReZvs?t=26).
+[The opposite is known as _scene-referred workflow_ (or _color managed workflow_).](https://youtu.be/_EJ7lA0bSzo?t=1180)

 # 8-bit vs 10-bit